KevinAst/action-u/README.md

      action creator with NO parameters, and consequently no action payload properties.

-   - There are more [actionMeta] properties that we will discuss later.
+   - There are more [actionMeta] properties that are discussed in the full documentation.

      **Formatting Preference**: So as to not confuse the [actionMeta] property with app-level nodes, I prefer to indent them a bit deeper in